 Some parts of the building date back to the 13th century, but the main halls were designed by Georgian architect Thomas Ivory in 1754.
 He made sure the Assembly House would impress even the most prestigious guests with a sweeping driveway, high ceilings, elaborate crystal chandeliers, and grand fireplaces.

-In addition to their classic afternoon tea, they sometimes offer special themed afternoon teas.
+At Assembly House they are known for their special themed afternoon teas.
 Previously, they’ve done Rainbow Unicorn Afternoon Tea, Halloween Frightful Fancies Tea, the Great British Garden Party Tea, the School of Magic Afternoon Tea, and more.
 During the holiday season, they serve a new Festive Afternoon Tea each year.
-They also have a smaller version of their classic afternoon tea for children 12 and younger.
+They also have a smaller version of their afternoon tea for children 12 and younger.

 Norwich is a city best appreciated on foot.
 It has well-preserved medieval buildings along with some beautiful green spaces.
 There are a few walks not far from the city centre that I love and do frequently.

 A little further away is Whitlingham Country Park.
 The circular trail around the large broad is about two miles.
-You can stop at the bird hide along the way and appreciate the wildlife there.
+You can stop at the bird hide along the way and appreciate the wildlife.
+There are also some lovely picnic spots.

 If you want to try something local brewed, Woodforde’s is the most popular brewery in Norfolk.
 Adnam’s, located not too far away in Southwold in Suffolk is another tempting option.

 Just behind the Roman Catholic Cathedral, you will find a three-acre Grade II English Heritage registered garden.
-It was established over 100 years ago in an abandoned chalk quarry and now maintained by volunteers.
+The Plantation Garden, known locally as the secret garden, was established over 100 years ago in an abandoned chalk quarry and is now maintained by volunteers.
 Sometimes there are special events in the gardens.

 The centrepiece is the huge gothic fountain.
-Around the fountain there are by flower beds, lawns, an Italianate terrace, “medieval terrace wall,” woodlands, Victorian-style greenhouse, and a rustic bridge.
+Around the fountain there are by flower beds, lawns, an Italian terrace, “medieval terrace wall,” woodlands, and a rustic bridge.
 There are a few paths to walk around and explore or you can just relax on the lawn.

-Admission to the Planation Gardens is £2 per adult.
+Admission to the Plantation Gardens is £2 per adult.
 Accompanied children under 16 years old are free.

 The Norwich City Football Club, nicknamed the Canaries, play their home games at Carrow Road.
 The majority of seats belong to season ticket holders so casual fans aren’t guaranteed a seat.
-If you want to see a game at the stadium, it is advised to buy your tickets as much in advance as possible.
+If you want to see a game at the stadium, it is advised to buy your tickets as soon as they go on sale to the general public.

 On certain days, you can take a tour of Carrow Road Stadium.
 You will get to see the pitch, tunnel, changing rooms, trophy room, dugouts, and more.
 Additionally, Delia Smith’s, owner of NCFC and famous chef, has two restaurants at Carrow Road.
 There is the more casual Yellow’s or the upscale Delia’s Restaurant and Bar which are open on select days.